orsonteodoro/muslx32/README.txt

-evdev (semi broken and quirky; dev permissions need to be manually set or devices reloaded) grub2-install (doesn't work in x32 use lilo) xterm (works in root but not as user) mono (incomplete patch from pldlinux... was testing) chrony and ntp or musl's timezone stuff is broken.  use the hw clock instead.  do not automatically update time though ntp protocol import (from imagematick) - cannot take a screenshot use imlib2 clang - cannot compile it yet
+evdev (semi broken and quirky; dev permissions need to be manually set or devices reloaded) grub2-install (doesn't work in x32 use lilo) xterm (works in root but not as user) mono C# (incomplete patch from pldlinux... was testing) details (https://www.mail-archive.com/pld-cvs-commit@lists.pld-linux.org/msg361561.html) on what needs to be done. chrony and ntp or musl's timezone stuff is broken.  use the hw clock instead.  do not automatically update time though ntp protocol import (from imagematick) - cannot take a screenshot use imlib2 clang - cannot compile it yet